2010 Barcelona Ladies Open

-The 2010 Barcelona Ladies Open was a tennis tournament played on outdoor clay courts.
+The 2010 Barcelona Ladies Open was a women's tennis tournament played on outdoor clay courts.
 It was the 4th edition of the Barcelona Ladies Open, and an International-level tournament on the 2010 WTA Tour.
-It took place at the David Lloyd Club Turó in Barcelona, Catalonia, Spain, from April 10 through April 17, 2010.
+It took place at the David Lloyd Club Turó in Barcelona, Catalonia, Spain, from 10 April through 17 April 2010.
+First-seeded Francesca Schiavone won the singles title.